shervinea/cheatsheet-translation/README.md

 This repository aims at collaboratively translating our [Machine Learning cheatsheets](https://github.com/afshinea/stanford-cs-229-machine-learning) into a ton of languages, so that this content can be enjoyed by anyone from any part of the world!

 ## Contribution guidelines
-First of all, thank you for helping us out!
-The translation process of each cheatsheet is divided in two steps:
+The translation process of each cheatsheet contains two steps:
-- **Translation**, where contributors follow a template of items to translate.
+- the **translation** step, where contributors follow a template of items to translate,
-- **Review**, where contributors go through each translated expressions of their peers and add their suggestions and remarks.
+- the **review** step, where contributors go through each expression translated by their peers, on top of which they add their suggestions and remarks.

 ### Translators
 0. Check for [existing pull requests](https://github.com/shervinea/cheatsheet-translation/pulls) to see which cheatsheet is yet to be translated.